AI could make trolls think twice before retweeting offensive content

 How the machine determines hate speech

 The team at Possible adapted Gregory Staunton’s 10 Stages of Genocide to build a system for identifying hate speech.
 Staunton’s report guided the team in understanding the process of classification and dehumanization.
 They took Staunton’s structure and condensed its points to include only those relevant to the Twittersphere.
-The team also added more contemporary situations found on social media like coded language.
+The team also added more contemporary situations found on social media, like coded language.

 Kaczak shared the table below to explain the AI’s structure for defining hate speech.